ChainCashLabs/chaincash-rs/docs/MODEL.md

     NOTE {
         int id PK
         int box_id FK
+        int denomination_id FK
-        string owner "Hex encoded public key of the current owner" string issuer "Hex encoded public key of the notes issuer" }
+        int value "The value of the note in its denomination, this is the amount of tokens in tokens(0)" string owner "Hex encoded public key of the current owner" string issuer "Hex encoded public key of the notes issuer" }